-- early education places are delivered completely free of charge to parents - early education places are provided flexibly in a pattern which should meet the needs of parents - that the funding provided is used properly and in accordance with any arrangements made with schools
+- early education places are delivered completely free of charge to parents - early education places are provided flexibly in a pattern which should meet the needs of parents - that the funding provided is used properly and in accordance with any arrangements made with providers - that providers meet the needs of disabled children and children with special educational needs - effective safeguarding and promotion of the welfare of the children for whom the early education is provided

-- that schools meet the needs of disabled children and children with special educational needs - effective safeguarding and promotion of the welfare of the children for whom the early education is provided - that schools actively promote fundamental British values - that schools take any measures identified in a report from Ofsted to improve the overall effectiveness of the provision - there are effective administration arrangements
+- that providers actively promote fundamental British values - that providers take any measures identified in a report from Ofsted to improve the overall effectiveness of the provision - there are effective administration arrangements

 Warwickshire County Council will audit providers on a regular basis, in conjunction with a Business Health Check, to monitor the above requirements.
-The Local Authority will also audit where a concern or complaint has been received, or where additional support may be required - e.g., if the school appears to be in financial difficulties.
+The Local Authority will also audit where a concern or complaint has been received, or where additional support may be required - e.g., if there is a new manager or owner, or the setting appears to be in financial difficulties.
+Settings must agree to these visits as part of the Provider Agreement.